infinite-table/infinite-react/www/pages/blog/2022/09/01/infinite-table-monthly-update-august-2022.page.md

  * `groupIcon`
  * `selectionCheckBox`

-Here is the full list of the functions in the rendering pipeline, in order:
+Here is the full list of the functions in the rendering pipeline, in order of invocation:

 1.<PropLink name="columns.valueGetter" /> - doesn't have access to `renderBag`
 2.<PropLink name="columns.valueFormatter" /> - doesn't have access to `renderBag`